Alex-YuYan/AirTicketManagement/readme.md

 # Air Ticket Management System
-This is a simple Air Ticket Management System.
-It is a console based application.
+This is a simple Air Ticket Management System WebApp.
 It is developed using Flask + ReactJS + MySQL.
 ## Runnning the application
 1. Clone the repository
 2. Install the dependencies